 You should have your air ducts cleaned.
 Over time, dust, mites, bacteria, and other things get sucked into your vents and build up in your ductwork.
 Imagine all the years of dust in your business getting blown around into the air you breathe.
 The professionals at Synergy Technical Services will clean up your ductwork, removing obstructions that restrict your airflow and cleaning out any bacteria and dirt that pollute your indoor air.

 You can also have an ultraviolet (UV) light installed in the ductwork.
 This uses UV radiation to sterilize air, destroying bacteria as well as mold and fungal spores.
 This serves to greatly improve your indoor air quality.

 When your ductwork can no longer be repaired of its leaks, it’s time for a replacement.
 Or if you are upgrading or retrofitting your HVAC system, you may need replacement ducts.
 They are such an important part of your heating and cooling system as well as your indoor air quality.
 Be sure you talk to our experts so you are ensured of a job well done.

 Indoor Air Quality

-Indoor Air Quality, or IAQ, is very important to the health and well-being of you and your family.
+Indoor Air Quality, or IAQ, is very important to the health and well-being of you and your business.